marvinhinz/symfony-docs/reference/constraints/NotCompromisedPassword.rst

 In order to make the password validation, this constraint doesn't send the raw password value to the ``haveibeenpwned.com`` API.
-Instead, it follows a secure process known as `k-anonimity password validation`_.
+Instead, it follows a secure process known as `k-anonymity password validation`_.

 In practice, the raw password is hashed using SHA-1 and only the first bytes of the hash are sent.
 Then, the ``haveibeenpwned.com`` API compares those bytes